Abelmoschus

-Abelmoschus is a genus of about fifteen species of flowering plants in the mallow family (Malvaceae), native to tropical Africa, Asia and northern Australia.
+Abelmoschus is a genus of about fifteen species of flowering plants in the family Malvaceae, native to tropical Africa, Asia and northern Australia.
 It was formerly included within Hibiscus, but is now classified as a distinct genus.
 The genus name derives from Arabic meaning 'father of musk' or 'source of musk' referring to the scented seeds.

-The genus comprises annual and perennial herbaceous plants, growing to 2 m tall.
-The leaves are 10–40 cm long and broad, palmately lobed with 3-7 lobes, the lobes are very variable in depth, from barely lobed, to cut almost to the base of the leaf.
-The flowers are 4–8 cm diameter, with five white to yellow petals, often with a red or purple spot at the base of each petal.
-The fruit is a capsule, 5–20 cm long, containing numerous seeds.
+The genus comprises annual and perennial herbaceous plants, growing to tall.
+The leaves are long and broad, palmately lobed with 3–7 lobes, the lobes are very variable in depth, from barely lobed, to cut almost to the base of the leaf.
+The flowers are diameter, with five white to yellow petals, often with a red or purple spot at the base of each petal.
+The fruit is a capsule, long, containing numerous seeds.

 Abelmoschus species are used as food plants by the larvae of some Lepidoptera species including Chionodes hibiscella which has been recorded on A. moschatus.